TrivadisPF/platys-modern-data-platform/cookbooks/recipes/custom-udf-and-ksqldb/README.md

 # Custom UDF and ksqlDB

 This recipe will show how to use a custom UDF with ksqlDB.
+We will see a "normal" UDF in action, which is a stateless function working on scalar value.
+Besides the UDFs, you can also create stateful aggregate functions (UDAFs) and table functions (UDTFs).
+Find more information on these 3 types of user-defined functions in the [ksqlDB documentation](https://docs.ksqldb.io/en/latest/concepts/functions/).

 ## Initialise data platform